Experimental Organic Synthesis

 The course will introduce the student to practical use of the library when synthetic work is to be planned and performed.
 Both manual use of the library and applications of electronic data bases will be demonstrated.
 Through various synthetic works, the student will be trained in purification procedures and various experimental methods.
 The use and limitations of the most common analytical methods like IR and UV/VIS will particularly be the subject of exercises.
 The security aspect will be a central theme in the laboratory course.

 After completing the course KJEM232 the student will:

 - be able to analyze and draw flowcharts for multi-step processes and syntheses;

 - be familiar with a selection of important chemical reactions and multi-step syntheses and processes that are used in the synthesis of important organic compounds;

 - know how to write reaction schemes and mechanisms for a variety of organic transformations;

 - know how to plan and conduct experimental work in organic synthesis and be familiar with the apparatus and glass equipment commonly used;

 - know how to write synthesis tables, calculate yields and some green chemistry parameters, and keep concise laboratory records and use this to prepare proper reports about the experiments and present the results orally.

 Recommended Previous Knowledge

-KJEM 231 Advanced organic chemistry (it is recommended to study 231 and 232 contemporary) and KJEM230 Analytic organic chemistry (or equivalent).
+KJEM 231 Advanced organic chemistry (it is recommended to study 231 and 232 contemporary) and KJEM235 Structural elucidation of organic molecules (or equivalent).